imharsha02/tailwindcss-notes/README.md

 bg-<cosutumColor>-strength
 ```

+There are few points to be noted here:
-Point to note is that, the signatures of the default config file and the costum file must be exactly the same.
-So, it is best to add or modify properties by taking the default config file as refrence
+1) The signatures of the default config file and the custom config file must be the same.
+So, it is better to take the default config file as refrence.
+2) Each and every time the custom file is modified, the website must be rebuilt

 ### Custom fonts
 To use custom fonts, first that font needs to be imported into the syles.css file in the src folder.